pearlryder/pearlryder.github.io/_posts/2024-01-18-rediscovering-sketching.md

 tags: [documentation,slow,design,sketching]
 image: 2024-01-18-rediscovering-sketching/sketch-3.png
 ---
 I have been sketching, thanks to [Brooks Ann Camper's](https://brooksann.com/) Skirt Skills [course](https://learnwithbrooksann.com/skirt-skills/).
-Below I dive into what I've done, but I want to record some big picture thoughts about the process here. *[Content warning: some body image discussion]*
+Below I dive into what I've done, but I want to record some big picture thoughts about the process here.

 1. Using the custom croquis tool forces me to go more slowly and be more deliberate when I'm sketching.
 2. Sometimes I like to be fast and loose!
 I'll still sketch wild looking, elephant garments* when that's where I'm at.
-But now I have the option. *see below
+But now I have another option. *see below
-3. Loving my body is an active process that doesn't always feel natural.
-It makes sense that this is hard - I was raised as a girl in the 90s in the United States.
-But looking at photographs of myself and interacting with my shape in non-judgmental ways help me to build that love.
-(Not to mention making beautifully constructed garments that fit.)
-4. Developing that self love and embracing my body feels so important.
-I have a young daughter.
-I want her to know that all bodies are good and that her body is not an ornament.
-I also want to avoid negative body talk slipping out from my subconscious.
-5. Both my watercolor workbook and Brooks Ann's process emphasize warm ups to get into the creative mindset.
+3. Both my watercolor workbook and Brooks Ann's process emphasize warm ups to get into the creative mindset.
 And the warm-ups feel so relaxing and loosening.

 Sketching out clothes I want to wear / sew isn't new to me, but I've never used a custom croquis tool to sketch clothes relative to my particular shape before.
 (I was aware of these custom croquis tools thanks to [Social Sewists](https://www.socialsewists.com) of [Wardrobe Social/Jennifer Wiese](https://workroomsocial.com/), but I hadn't tried it yet.)
 I like the loose and free feeling of my unstructured sketches: